Are you ready to get started? We’re ready to help.

 If you’ve ever tried to play an Apple Movie file on an old Windows XP computer and threw your hands up in frustration two hours later after trying repeatedly to get it working, you’ve got a good idea of the challenges that developers take into account when designing media players.

 Media player software plays back media files, utilising both the CPU and GPU on the computer the software resides on.
 Different media players support various types of media through codecs, which decode digital files such as images, videos, web pages and IPTV screens, and presents them visually on digital signs.

 More advanced software will save these media files on the internal storage, ensuring uninterrupted playback in case of loss of internet connectivity, as opposed to a streaming solution which relies on persistent internet connectivity to work.
 Additional advanced features include:

 - Reporting on each individual media through proof of play

 - Reporting of the health and status of the media player itself

-- The ability to interrupt what’s playing on the screen for applications such as emergency messaging, mobile interactivity, etc.
+- The ability to interrupt what’s playing on the digital display for applications such as emergency messaging, mobile interactivity, etc.

 - The ability to synchronise content across different media players, to create large, spectacular experiences

 The trend in the digital signage industry is moving away from the Windows PC’s that used to dominate the market to smaller, less expensive solutions.
-There are two driving trends that are creating better products are far cheaper prices: non-PC solutions such as Linux, Android and Chrome and no-PC solutions, commonly referred to as System on Chip (SoC) screens that require no external media player whatsoever.
+There are two driving trends that are creating better products are far cheaper prices: non-PC solutions such as Linux, Android and Chrome and no-PC solutions, commonly referred to as System on Chip (SoC) displays that require no external media player, whatsoever.

 Content Management and Distribution Software: